Documentation

 Languages & Environment

-The command policy also recognizes many development toolchains, including npm, yarn, pnpm, bun, cargo, go, python, node, git, make, and related tools.
+The command policy recognizes many development toolchains, including npm, yarn, pnpm, bun, cargo, go, python, node, git, make, and related tools.

 Troubleshooting